pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1514 Continue with Executor

+Today I have been writing a tutorial to understand what is a Java executor and how you can use a Executor in you Java code.
+Tomorrow I will investigating about how the Executor works the Go language, I want to understand the abstract concept about this.

 ### Day 1512-13 Java Executor

 Today I have been learning about what is and how works an Executor in Java.
 I planning to create a Java tutorial trying to understand this concept, I want to learn the abstract concept about an Executor and understand how to works with them with Java and maybe Golang.